Mikitsik/Evmoscope/README.md

 ## Roadmap after December 17, 2021

-- Improve with professional UI design
+- Improve UI with a professional design
 - Made promotion video to introduce Evmos explorer "Evmoscope" and Evmos wallet "Hamanets"
 - Develop backend server api
 - Implement GraphQL to the project
-- Develop declared functionality to Evmoscope and Hamanets
+- Develop all declared functionalities to Evmoscope and Hamanets

 ## Available Scripts